rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-limits-including-used-limits-limits.rst

     GET /limits

-This operation retrieves the current rate limits and absolute limits for your account including used limits.
+Retrieves the current rate limits and absolute limits for your account including used 				limits.

 This extension expands the limits operation to show the project usage, including RAM and instance quotas 				usage.

 In the following example, the ``totalRAMUsed`` value is an extended attribute.

 This table shows the possible response codes for this operation: